Dullens-Lab/Matlab-Particle-Tracking/README.md

 ### Image Filtering, `bpass()`

-Three step filtering starting with a boxcar filter to remove long scale variation.
-Boxcar filtered image, 'img_box' is then filtered with a gaussian filter, to remove pixel noise.
-Finally, 'img_gaus', has any pixel values below 'baseline' set to zero.
-Any step can be skipped with a 'false' argument.
+Three step image manipulation starting with a high frequency pass filter to remove long scale variations.
+The high pass filtered image, `img_hpass` is then filtered with a low (gaussian) pass filter, to remove pixel noise.
+Finally, `img_lpass`, has any pixel values below `baseline` set to zero.
+Any step can be skipped with a `false` argument.

-`img_out = bpass( img, box_filter, gaus_filter, baseline, display )`
+`img_out = bpass( img_in, hpass, lpass, baseline, display )`

-`img` 2D array of image pixel values.
+`img_in` 2D array of image pixel values.

-`box_filter` Set to `true` for highpass filtering.
-Set to `false` to skip boxcar filtering of the input image.
+`hpass` Set to `true` for highpass filtering.
+Set to `false` to skip.

-`gaus_filter` Characteristic length scale of noise in pixels.
-Set to `true` to apply an appropriate gaussian filter based on the input image.
-Or provide any positive integer for manual control of the gaussian kernel.
-Set to `false` to skip gaussian filtering of the input image.
-For either auto or manual values equal to 1 the image is assumed to be good enough to not need gaussian filtering and will be skipped.
+`lpass` Set to `true` to apply a gaussian filter with a strength calculated from the input image.
+Provide any positive integer for manual control of the gaussian kernel.
+Set to `false` to skip.
+For either auto or manual, if the strength of the filter is equal to 1 the image is assumed to be good enough amd gaussian filtering and will be skipped.

-`baseline` Reset any pixel values below 'baseline' to 0.Set to 'false' to skip.
-An input of '0' will output the same result as 'false', but the code will scan the image for any values below 0.
+`baseline` Reset any pixel values below `baseline` to 0.
+Set to 'false' to skip.

+`display` Plot the image and pixel distribution at each stage of the filtering.
+Set to `false` or leave blank to skip.

 `img_out` 2D array of filtered image pixel values.

+`img_hpass` and `img_lpass` can be returned with `[ img_out, img_hpass ] = bpass()` and `[ img_out, ~, img_lpass ] = bpass()`, respectively.

+### Find peak pixels, `pkfnd()`

 #### Ideal case example